JunyDeveloper/HolyRepoSkills/HolyRepoSkills/README.md

 # Holy Repo Skills

-Holy Repo Skills is a righteous augmentation for R.E.P.O, granting three sacred abilities to bolster your squad and deliver the Emperor’s light unto the workplace.
+**Holy Repo Skills** is a righteous augmentation for *R.E.P.O.*, granting three sacred abilities to bolster your squad and deliver the Emperor’s light unto the workplace.
 Glory in cooperation.
 Triumph through holy fire!

 ---